Itvisors/mendix-DataTables/README.md

 ### Advanced

 - _Placement delay_ - Delay (ms) before placing or moving buttons.
 Depending on complexity of the page, browsers may need more time to properly render the buttons.
+- _Scroll multiplier_ - Scroll buffer multiplier.
+This value determines how much data is pre-fetched when infinite scroll is used.
+Lower values cause less data to be requested from the server but will require more server calls when the user keeps scrolling.